How to Get Tooth Abscess Pain Relief Fast

 The infection can also spread into your jawbone and beyond if it is not treated promptly.
 Treatment typically calls for a root canal or extraction--depending on the severity of the damage--so it's best to seek professional help as soon as possible.
 With proper care, you can prevent potentially serious complications and reclaim a healthy mouth!

-You can't expect the abscess to drain or the swelling to go down if you treat it at home.
-However, they are still beneficial because they will provide you with how to get tooth abscess pain relief fast and temporarily if you can't get to the dentist immediately.
+You can't expect the dental abscess to drain or the swelling to go down if you treat it at home.
+However, they are still beneficial because they will provide you with how to get tooth abscess pain relief fast and temporarily if you can't get to the dentist immediately. here are the common tooth abscess home remedies to try:

 1. Rinse with salt water